beejjorgensen/cs344_curriculum/week05/quiz-5.md

 ---

-The earliest leaked memory is returned to the system is
+The earliest time leaked memory is returned to the system is

 When the leaking process exits